pull

 Optional arguments:

---only-annotations: Download only annotations and no corresponding images.--no-folders: Do not recreate dataset folders locally.--video-frames: Pulls video frame images instead of video files.
+--only-annotations: Download only annotations and no corresponding images.--no-folders: Do not recreate dataset folders locally.--video-frames: Pulls video frame images instead of video files.--team: This can be used when you have multiple authenticated teams and you want to specify from which team to pull.
+If not specified default team will be used.

 By default, this command will pull the latest release of the RemoteDataset.
 You can pull a specific release by appending it after a colon as follows: